 Partial Disability Payments for Loss of Wages

 These benefits are issued if your injury or illness prevents you from working in the same capacity as before.
-You may be eligible for benefits to compensate you for loss of wages.
+You may be eligible for benefits to compensate you for lost wages.

-Wages loss benefits are 80 percent of the difference between what you are earning now and what you earned before the injury.
-For 2020, the maximum weekly benefit is $934.
+Weekly wage loss benefits are based upon 80 percent of the after-tax weekly wage at the time of the injury.
+According to the Michigan Department of Labor and Economic Opportunity, the maximum weekly benefit for 2023 is $1,095.
 These benefits are generally paid for the duration of the disability.